-And whereas, doubts having arisen respecting the true intent and meaning of the Boundary Line thus established, Commissioners have been appointed on the part of the Provinces of Nova Scotia and New Brunswick respectively, and have made their respective Reports to the Governments of the said Provinces defining the said Boundary:
+And whereas, doubts having arisen respecting the true intent and meaning of the Boundary Line thus established, Commissioners have been appointed on the part of the Provinces of Nova Scotia and New Brunswick respectively, and have made their respective J. H. T. MANNERS-SUTTON.
+Reports to the Governments of the said Provinces defining the said Boundary:

-And whereas, in pursuance of the said Reports, an Act was passed on the 7th day of May 1858 by the Governor, Council, and Assembly of Nova Scotia, and an Act was also passed on the 13th day of April 1859 by the Lieutenant Governor, Legislative Council, and Assembly of New Brunswick, each defining the said Boundary
+And whereas, in pursuance of the said Reports, an Act was passed on the 7th day of May 1858 by the Governor, Council, and Assembly of Nova Scotia, and an Act was also passed on the 13th day of April 1859 by the Lieutenant Governor, Legislative Council, and Assembly of New Brunswick, each defining the said Boundary :

-And whereas part of the said Boundary Line is defined in the said Act of the Lieutenant Governor, Legislative Council, and Assembly of Nova Scotia, in the following words, that is to say-"Thence following the line marked on the Plan and Survey made "by Alexander Munro, and now deposited in the Crown Land "Office of this Province," and the same part of the said Boundary Line is defined in the said Act of the Lieutenant Governor, Legislative Council, and Assembly of New Brunswick, in the following words, that is to say-" Thence north fifty four degrees both descriptions being in effect the same :
+And whereas part of the said Boundary Line is defined in the said Act of the Lieutenant Governor, Legislative Council, and Assembly of Nova Scotia, in the following words, that is to say-"Thence following the line marked on the Plan and Survey made "by Alexander Munro, and now deposited in the Crown Land "Office of this Province," and the same part of the said Boundary Line is defined in the said Act of the Lieutenant Governor, Legislative Council, and Assembly of New Brunswick, in the following words, that is to say-"Thence north fifty four degrees twenty five minutes east, crossing the south end of Black Island," both descriptions being in effect the same :

-And whereas it is expedient, in order to give full effect to the intention of the Legislatures of the said Provinces, as expressed in the said Acts, that Her Majesty should, by and with the advice of Her Privy Council, declare and define the Boundary Line between the said Provinces, in accordance with the common provisions of both the said Acts: Now, therefore, Her Majesty, in accordance with the said Acts and in exercise of the powers vested in Her in that behalf, doth by this present Order, by and with the advice of Her Privy Council, order and declare that the line of division between the Provinces of Nova Scotia and New Brunswick is and shall be as follows, that is to say : - Commencing at the Month of Missiquash River, in Cumberland Bay, and thence following the several courses of the said River to a Post near Black Island; thence north fifty four degrees twenty five minutes east, crossing the south end of Black Island, two hundred and eighty eight chains, to the northern angle of Trenholm's Island; thence north thirty seven degrees east eighty five chains and eighty two links to a
+between the said Provinces, in accordance with the common provisions of both the said Acts:

+Now, therefore, Her Majesty, in accordance with the said Acts and in exercise of the powers vested in Her in that behalf, doth by this present Order, by and with the advice of Her Privy Council, order and declare that the line of division between the Provinces of Nova Scotia and New Brunswick is and shall be as follows, that is to say :- Commencing at the Mouth of Missiquash River, in Cumberland Bay, and thence following the several courses of the said River to a Post near Black Island; thence north fifty four degrees twenty five minutes east, crossing the south end of Black Island, two hundred and eighty eight chains, to the northern angle of Trenholm's Island; thence north thirty seven degrees east eighty five chains and eighty two links to a

-Post; thence north seventy degrees east forty six chains and twenty links to the head of the Lakes at the Portage; thence south sixty five degrees forty five minutes east three hundred and ninety tour chains and forty links to Tidnish Bridge; thence following the several courses of the Tidnish River along its northern upland bank to the mouth of such River; and thence following the northwesterly channel to the deep waters of the Bay Verte, securing to the Province of Nova Scotia the navigable waters and control of the Tidnish River:
+Post; thence north seventy degrees east forty six chains and twenty links to the head of the Lakes at the Portage; thence south sixty five degrees forty five minutes east three hundred and ninety four chains and forty links to Tidnish Bridge; thence following the several courses of the Tidnish River along its northern upland bank to the mouth of such River; and thence following the northwesterly channel to the deep waters of the Bay Verte, securing to the Province of Nova Scotia the navigable waters and control of the Tidnish River:

-Provided that nothing in this Order in Council contained shall in any way affect any Snits at Law which were pending in the Courts of Nova Scotia at the date of the said first mentioned Act, in respect of Lands which had theretofore been deemed within the Province of Nova Scotia, or in the Courts of New Brunswick at the date of the said last mentioned Act, which had theretofore been deemed within the Province of New Brunswick.
+Provided that nothing in this Order in Council contained shall in any way affect any Suits at Law which were pending in the Courts of Nova Scotia at the date of the said first mentioned Act, in respect of Lands which had theretofore been deemed within the Province of Nova Scotia, or in the Courts of New Brunswick at the date of the said last mentioned Act, which had theretofore been deemed within the Province of New Brunswick.